 TO: Hon.
-John D. Bates, Chair

-FROM: Hon.
-Rebecca B. Connelly, Chair

-Advisory Committee on Bankruptcy Rules

-RE: Report of the Advisory Committee on Bankruptcy Rules

-DATE: May 10, 2024
+John D. Bates, Chair Committee on Rules of Practice and Procedure FROM: Hon.
+Rebecca B. Connelly, Chair Advisory Committee on Bankruptcy Rules RE: Report of the Advisory Committee on Bankruptcy Rules DATE: May 10, 2024

 I. Introduction

 The Advisory Committee on Bankruptcy Rules met in Denver on April 11, 2024.
 Two Committee members attended remotely; the rest of the Committee met in person.